Ann Bischel, N.P.

 Generally, you’ll need nothing more than bed rest and fluids.
 You also may consider an over-the-counter pain reliever to reduce some of the aches associated with the flu.
 But in some cases, your doctor may prescribe an antiviral medication.
 If taken soon after you notice symptoms, the medication may shorten your illness by a day or so and help prevent serious complications.

-If infected with the flu, it’s important to take certain measures to ensure it doesn’t spread to others around you:
+If you get the flu, it’s important to take certain measures to ensure it doesn’t spread to others around you:

 - Wash your hands.